 The Joint Industry Special Effects Grading Scheme provides a career structure for those involved in physical, pyrotechnic and visual special effects.

-The Joint Industry Committee (made up of representatives from the BBC, ITV, PACT and BECTU) determines the levels of experience, training and responsibility required to hold the various job titles (grades) within the scheme.
+The Joint Industry Committee (made up of representatives from the BBC, ITV, PACT, the major film companies and BECTU) determines the levels of experience, training and responsibility required to hold the various job titles (grades) within the scheme.
+Visit the JIGS site.

 Apply for grading/re-grading

 Special effects professionals are encouraged to join the scheme as trainees.
 As they receive training and their experience grows, they can apply for re-grading as technicians, senior technicians, and eventually, as supervisors.
-(With effect from March 2011 non-members using the scheme will need to pay £200 for each re-grading application.
-Statement below).
+Non-members using the scheme pay £200 for each grading/re-grading application.
+See statement below.

 The structure of the Joint Industry Special Effects Grading Scheme is also used by employers (production companies, producers, etc.) to ensure that they are employing suitably experienced, qualified and responsible individuals.